dhiltonp/pop/docs/source/book/app_merging.rst

 When setting up configuration from applications information needs to be taken from multiple sources and applied in the correct order.
 Command line flags, configuration files, defaults, and environment data all need to be accounted for.
-Defaults are over ridden by config files, which are overridden by environment data, which are overridden by command line flags.
+Defaults are overridden by configuration files, which are overridden by environment data, which are overridden by command line flags.

-The gathered configuration data is then added to the `hub` in dict called `OPT`.
+The gathered configuration data is then added to the `hub` in a dict called `OPT`.
 Each application's configuration is then stored in `OPT` under the name of the application that defined the configuration parameter.
 The `conf.integrate` system also allows for configuration collisions to be taken care of.
 This allows for